Printer Friendly Version

 ONE of the following:

-The individual is ≥18 years of age;
+The individual is at least 18 years of age;

 ONE of the following:

-The individual is on concurrent therapy with a pegylated interferon and ribavirin AND is at risk for discontinuing HCV therapy due to thrombocytopenia;
+The individual is on concurrent therapy with a pegylated interferon and ribavirin AND is at risk for discontinuing HCV therapy due to thrombocytopenia; AND

 The individual has a diagnosis of severe aplastic anemia and ALL of the following:

-The individual is ≥2 years of age;
+The individual is at least 2 years of age;

-All of the following:
+BOTH of the following:

-At least ONE of the following marrow criteria:
+The individual has at least ONE of the following marrow criteria:

-The individual does not have any FDA-labeled contraindication(s) to therapy with the requested agent;
+The individual does not have any FDA-labeled contraindication(s) to therapy with the requested agent; AND

 The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage.